chschnell/wsnic/README.md

 ### Self-signed TLS server certificate

-The following instructions use **`wsnic.example.com`** as the DNS hostname and **'/var/local/crt'** as the directory where the TLS certificate files are stored, you need to replace both consistently according to your setup and network environment.
+The following instructions use **`wsnic.example.com`** as the DNS hostname and **`/var/local/crt`** as the directory where TLS certificate files are stored, you need to replace both consistently according to your setup and network environment.

 The DNS hostname doesn't need to be fully qualified in private networks, it might be `localhost` if wsnic and browser are running on the same machine.

 After generating your self-signed certificate you have to configure your browser to accept it.

-#### Generate a self-signed certificate
+#### Step 1: Generate a self-signed certificate

 To generate a simple certificate in directory `/var/local/crt` for hostname `wsnic.example.com` enter: